 The Toxoplasma parasite has been responsible for an average of 16 stillbirths a year.
 The estimated economic impact from the disease has been estimated as high as nearly 8 billion dollars annually.
 That’s a lot from a disease that few people have heard of.
 For most adults with normal immune systems, the symptoms of an infection from Toxoplasma gondii are relatively mild.
 Most T. gondii infections occur in one of the following ways; by eating raw or undercooked meat containing T. gondii cysts, by ingesting oocytes from the soil through handling or eating unwashed vegetables, or changing cat litter, or acquiring the congenital infection through the placenta.

-Recent epidemiologic studies have identified the following risk factors for T. gondii; living near cats in farming communities, eating undercooked pork, lamb, beef, or mincemeat products.
+Recent studies have identified the following risks for T. gondii, living around cats in farming communities, eating undercooked pork, lamb, beef, or mincemeat products.
 Other risk factors are as follows; washing kitchen knives infrequently, handling and/or eating unwashed vegetables, poor hand washing habits, or traveling outside of Europe, the U.S., and Canada.
 A little surprisingly, owning a cat was not considered a risk factor.
 A high prevalence of T. gondii has also been found in countries like France where people often eat undercooked meat.